Toyokawa Shinkin Bank incident

-The Toyokawa Shinkin Bank incident (豊川信用金庫事件 Toyokawa Shin'yō Kinko Jiken) was a bank run on Toyokawa Shinkin Bank in what was then Kozakai, Aichi Prefecture, Japan in December 1973.
+The Toyokawa Shinkin Bank incident (豊川信用金庫事件, Toyokawa Shin'yō Kinko Jiken) was a bank run on Toyokawa Shinkin Bank (豊川信用金庫, Toyokawa Shin'yō Kinko) in what was then Kozakai, Aichi Prefecture, Japan in December 1973.

-Incident

 In December 1973, about 2 billion yen was withdrawn because of a rumor that "Toyokawa Shinkin Bank will go into bankruptcy" in Kozakai (currently, Toyokawa, Aichi) and its surrounding area.
 The National Police of Japan investigated the case and determined that the incident was not a crime.
 Their investigation revealed that the bank run was caused by a spontaneous rumor that originated from a conversation between three high school students.
 In Japan, this incident is sometimes cited as a case study in psychology or sociology, due to the rare detail in which the cause and progress of the bank run was documented.

 Sequence

 On the morning of December 8, 1973, three female high school students talked about their jobs after graduating, in a car on the Iida Line, Japanese National Railways.
-Two of them (B, C) mocked A, who worked at Toyokawa Shinkin bank, remarking “that is dangerous".
+Two of them (B, C) mocked A, who had been promised a job at Toyokawa Shinkin bank, remarking "that is dangerous".
 This remark was not a statement about the financial security of Toyokawa Shinkin bank, but rather that an armed robbery might target the bank.
 This was intended as a joke but A took it seriously.
 That night, A asked a relative of hers, D, "Is Shinkin Bank dangerous?"
-D assumed that she referred to Toyokawa Shinkin Bank, and asked another relative, E, who lived near by the main branch of Toyokawa Shinkin Bank "Is Toyokawa Shinkin Bank dangerous?"
+D assumed that she referred to Toyokawa Shinkin Bank, and asked another relative, E, who lived near the main branch of Toyokawa Shinkin Bank "Is Toyokawa Shinkin Bank dangerous?"

 On December 9, E spoke to F who was the owner of a beauty salon, whether "Toyokawa Shinkin Bank might be in danger (of bankruptcy?)"

 On December 10, a cleaning service shop owner H, and his wife I, who happened to be present there heard the rumor when F talked about it to relative G.

 On December 11, the rumor was a topic of conversation among housewives in Kozakai.
 The rumor had taken on an assertive form such as, "Toyokawa Shinkin is in danger" at that moment.

 On December 13, J who had borrowed the telephone in H's shop, ordered the person at the end of the line to withdraw 1.2 million yen from Toyokawa Shinkin Bank.
 J had not heard the rumor, and just requested the withdrawal in order to make payment.
 Person I, who overheard the ordered withdrawal, assumed that Toyokawa Shinkin Bank really was going into bankruptcy.
 She also withdrew 1.8 million yen.
 H and I then spread the rumor.
 Amateur radio operator K also spread it widely.
 Following this, 59 depositors came into Toyokawa Shinkin Bank and withdrew 50 million yen in total.

 According to the testimony of a taxi driver who carried customers to the Kozakai branch of the bank, the rumor gradually worsened.